Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

-\subsection{Copula-Type Parameters}
+\subsection{Copula-type Parameters}

 To start with, we consider copula-type parameters: rank-rank correlations, transition matrices, and upward mobility measures.
 Although our estimation approach involves estimating quantile regressions conditional on covariates (and accounting for measurement error), the copula-type parameters that we consider are unconditional and, therefore, can be directly compared to rank-rank correlations, transition matrices, or upward mobility measures computed directly from the observed data.
-We report both of these types of results in this section which gives a straightforward way to compare our estimates that allow for measurement error to estimates that ignore measurement error.
+We report both of these types of results in this section, which provides a straightforward way to compare our estimates that allow for measurement error with estimates that ignore measurement error.

 We start with rank-rank correlations.
-Using the raw data (and ignoring measurement error), we estimate the rank-rank correlation is equal to 0.208 (s.e.=0.029).
-By contrast, our estimates of the rank-rank correlation that allows for measurement error is 0.357 (s.e.=0.092).
-The difference between these estimates is large --- our estimates that adjust for measurement error suggest substantially less intergenerational mobility (due to the rank-rank correlations being higher) than is implied by the estimates that use the observed data directly.
+Using the raw data (and ignoring measurement error), our estimate of the rank-rank correlation is 0.209 (s.e.=0.031).
+By contrast, our estimate of the rank-rank correlation that allows for measurement error is 0.353 (s.e.=0.062).
+The difference between these estimates is large---our estimates that adjust for measurement error suggest substantially less intergenerational mobility (due to the rank-rank correlations being higher) than is implied by the estimates that use the observed data directly.\footnote{Among the distributional effect parameters that we consider, the effect of measurement error on rank-rank correlations has been considered in more depth in the literature relative to other parameters.
+First, using administrative data from Sweden with a long earnings history, \citet{nybom-stuhler-2017} provide results (see, in particular, Panel c of their Figure 1) comparing estimates of intergenerational rank-rank correlations for children at different ages to rank-rank correlations using the entire earnings history (and thus accounting for measurement error).
+At age 30, which is comparable to our estimates reported above that ignore measurement error, they estimate a rank-rank correlation of about 0.18.
+When they use the full earnings history, which is infeasible for us but comparable to our estimates that account for measurement error, they estimate a rank-rank correlation of about 0.26.
+This is fairly similar to our estimate, perhaps reflecting somewhat lower intergenerational mobility in the United States than in Sweden.
+Second, \citet{chetty-hendren-kline-saez-2014} use administrative data from the United States for parent-child pairs that are 29-32 in 2011 and 2012, which is very similar to the ages and years that we consider.
+Their main rank-rank correlation estimate is 0.341, which is quite similar to ours. }